okteto/compose-getting-started/README.md

 * Debugger PIN: 279-349-987
 ```

-From this moment, every change you do from your local IDE will be immediately hot reloaded by your application:
+From this moment, every change you do from your local IDE will be immediately hot reloaded by your application running on Kubernetes:

 ```console
 * Detected change in '/src/app.py', reloading